 Mechanized Production

 During the postwar era, many food companies scrambled to rebuild the devastated food system to feed the hungry population.
-One was Marukome Miso, which developed accelerated miso that was affordable, readily available, and held wide appeal to the diverse taste palates of the Japanese.
-Marukome mechanized and revolutionized the miso production system, which previously relied on a small-batch and traditional method mostly unchanged for nearly 1,000 years.
+One was Marukome Miso, which developed accelerated miso that was affordable, readily available, and broadly appealed to the Japanese’s diverse taste palates.
+Marukome mechanized and revolutionized the miso production system, which previously relied on a small-batch and traditional method that was primarily unchanged for nearly 1,000 years.

 Miso with Dashi Included

 Perhaps the most innovative miso in recent years is miso with dashi included (だし入り味噌).
 With this convenient variety, home cooks can easily make flavorful miso soup by skipping the task of preparing dashi from scratch.
-First sold by Marukome in 1982, this genius product went through a year of testing to successfully mix kombu and katsuobushi dashi into miso without killing off the probiotics.
+First sold by Marukome in 1982, this genius product underwent a year of testing to mix Kombu and Katsuobushi dashi into miso successfully without killing off the probiotics.
 “Ryotei no Aji” (料亭の味) catapulted Marukome’s sales to become the biggest names in the miso industry, and miso with dashi remains their top seller to this day.

 Liquid Miso

 Marukome’s success followed liquid miso (液味噌), dashi added miso in squeezable plastic bottles.
-This product was born from the consumer feedback that miso was difficult to dissolve in hot water and would result in clumps in their soup.
-Thus launched the liquid miso version of Ryotei no Aji, which can be directly poured into a pot or bowl of hot water and stirred for almost instant miso soup.
+This product was born from consumer feedback that miso was difficult to dissolve in hot water and would result in clumps in their soup.
+Thus, the liquid miso version of Ryotei no Aji can be directly poured into a pot or bowl of hot water and stirred for almost instant miso soup.

-Countless other miso companies have produced new types of miso such as powdered, freeze dried, low-sodium and calcium included miso.
-Local miso can be found from the northern Hokkaido down to the southern Okinawan islands, where you can find a diverse array of miso using different ingredients and methods.
+Countless other miso companies have produced new types of miso, such as powdered, freeze-dried, low-sodium, and calcium-fortified miso.
+Local miso can be found from the northern Hokkaido down to the southern Okinawan islands, where you can find diverse miso using different ingredients and methods.

 Thus, miso continues to evolve and adapt to the changing times to suit the needs and demands of the consumers.